Last Updated on July 7, 2021 by Shaun Snapp

 “One common trick how the Indian managers avoid paying severance is that they put the domestic employee on a “performance plan”, after which they state that the employee did not perform as expected and fire him without any severance.”

 This is quite typical.
-In every area I have analyzed, Indian employers do not follow the employment rules of the countries to where they have immigrated, but instead to apply “Indian rules.”
+In every area I have analyzed, Indian employers do not follow the employment rules of the countries where they have immigrated but instead apply “Indian rules.”

 Comment #13: O Smith

 Indian nepotism battles me a lot, always being the only black in a development teams I have worked.
 I googled to see if someone else has similar experience of it which I happen to find now.
 I realised when Indian is the manger suddenly 95% of the team will gradually turn to be Indians.
 The ones who studied abroad a far better than the ones who studied from Indian and what I found disgusting is when they begin to communicate in their language while at work which ought to be in official language (English language) so that team members can understand.
 The Indian’s nepotism is really hurting black communities and it needs to get media attention asap like racism does currently so changes can come into play.
 I don’t hate Indians as many of my good friends are Indians but I dislike nepotism in any form.